 The aroma of rosemary, which comes from its essential oils, is said to improve cognition and memory in several studies.
 Plus, it couldn't be easier to make.

 Rosemary - an herb for memory

 Rosemary is a popular herb with a wide range of benefits—most notably, an improved memory.
-In addition, Rosemary tea is beneficial for the health of your brain, as well as your whole body.
+In addition, Rosemary tea is beneficial for the health of your brain and whole body.
 Both fresh and dried rosemary works for making tea, but I prefer to use fresh.

 Lemon infused honey

 Honey is a delicious and powerful sweetener that's only made more potent and complex in flavor by infusing and fermenting with it!

 The process for making rosemary tea is straightforward: all you need is water, an infuser (or something else that will hold the rosemary), and fresh or dried rosemary sprigs.
 Here's how to do it!

 Start by heating water to boiling in a pot or tea kettle on the stove.

 As you wait for the tea kettle to boil, get out a mug and add the rosemary leaves to it.
 Both fresh or dried rosemary leaves, but new leaves taste better.